 When the Unit Control Processor is powered on after being off, the Trend History Screen will only display the history starting from the time the Unit Control Processor was powered on.
 Previous trend history can be downloaded but there will be a gap in the data from when the Unit Control Processor was off.
 Trend history is not affected if only the HMI screen (not the Unit Control Processor) is off or in sleep mode.
-For details on how to download the trend history, reference page 40.

-Figure 52: Trend History Screen
+Figure 53: Trend History Screen